awsdocs/amazon-s3-user-guide/doc_source/server-access-logging.md

 1. Choose **Server access logging**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/bucket-logging-box.png)

 1. Choose **Enable Logging**\.
 For **Target**, choose the name of the bucket that you want to receive the log record objects\.
-The target bucket must be in the same Region as the source bucket\.
+The target bucket must be in the same Region as the source bucket and must not have a default retention period configuration\.
 ![\[Create bucket wizard set permissions options page.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/enable-bucket-logging.png)

 1. \(Optional\) For **Target prefix**, type a key name prefix for log objects, so that all of the log object names begin with the same string\.